Case of the Day – Friday, December 12, 2025

 Originally a phrase used in the computer programming world, “garbage in, garbage out” was just too useful an aphorism to stay in Silicon Valley.

-Today’s case provides a good illustration as to why.
+Today’s case illustrates the aphorism.
 One sanitation worker was backing up a garbage truck while the other, the son of a spelling-challenged mother named Kert Seymour, was holding onto a platform on the back.
 The truck veered too close to a tree growing along the boulevard, and strap-hanger Kert bashed his hand between the truck and the tree trunk.

 There are two problems with your thinking.
 First, Kert couldn’t very well sue himself.
 There was no money there.
 Likewise, he could not collect much from his co-worker driver, who, if he had a lot of money, probably would not be driving a garbage truck.
-The employer, who owned the truck, was immune from liability to sanitation worker Kert except for whatever worker’s comp would pay.
+The employer, who owned the truck, was immune from liability to sanitation worker Kert except for whatever amount workers’ compensation would pay.
 Which clearly wasn’t enough to satisfy Kert.

 So what to do?
 The answer is obvious.
 You sue the homeowner’s association that owned the private road on which the accident happened, arguing that if it had not planted the tree where it did, the accident could have been avoided.